5 Science-Backed Ways To Get a Cat to Like You April 14 2020, 1 Comment

 Most cat owners can attest that cats are sensitive to touch.
 And like people, cats have spots where they prefer not to be touched.
 A small study conducted in 2002 actually showed that cats displayed positive responses, such as purring, blinking, and kneading their paws, when they were pet in certain areas.
 The places that cats tend to enjoy being petted are those where their scent glands are concentrated.

-Ever wonder why your cat rubs on you or their favorite cardboard box?
+Ever wonder why your cat rubs on you or their favorite cat bed?
 When a cat does this, they are leaving their scent behind and letting everyone know, "This is mine!"
 Spreading its scent makes a cat happy and content because it makes his environment smell familiar and feel safe.

 3. Approach them like a cat.